 Print Reserves are materials physically present at the library and set aside for class use.
 Because an entire class will need to use them, professors put materials on reserve to limit how long they can be checked out.
 Four-hour reserves are not permitted to leave the library.

-Items on Reserve are held behind the Information Commons desk at Irwin Library and the Circulation desk at the Science Library.
+Items on Reserve are held behind the Information Commons desks at Irwin Library and the Science Library.
+The Science Library also has an Open Reserve shelf available in the 24/7 card-accessible study area.

 You can check online to see which items have been placed on reserve for your course: